martin-arvidsson/InterpretableWordEmbeddings/README.md

 #### (2) Define priors

-Second, we specify *which prior specification* that we want to use, and *which words* that we want to use for a particular prior specification.
+Second, we select *which prior specification* that we want to use, and *which words* that we want to use for a particular prior specification.
 [Note: throughout, you'll see ```args``` appearing in the code.
 This is a list object storing various parameters.
 You can find they have been set in the ```init.R``` file]

 **Prior types**: